lulu-mit-sahne/english/content/posts/Maimouna.md

 ### A documentary by Rebecca Barthel and Julius Schmitt

-"I don't get paid for my work, the boss doesn't pay us";.
-Hélène Ouédraogo is 24 years old and is studying to become a tailor in West African Congoussi.
+"I don't get paid for my work, the boss doesn't pay us"; Hélène Ouédraogo is 24 years old and is studying to become a tailor in West African Congoussi.
 "Hélène" is a commissioned work by the city of Ludwigsburg, which is involved in Burkina Faso together with Montbéliard.
 In addition to Hélène's everyday life, the film shows how much impact the various activities of the Ludwigsburgs in and for Congoussi have.